Yingjia-Z/simon-game/src/README.md

 1. In the attract animation, the buttons don't form a sine wave, each button has its own pattern of movement.

 2. When playing buttons, the animation finishes after the the state changes.
+A fixed version of that bug is in main2.ts.
+However, main2.ts can only activate/inactivate CHEATING mode before/after HUMAN state.